darqos/darqos/doc/ipc.md

 Future releases might add better support for multiple threads, and/or adopt a coroutine-style asynchronous model.
-Depending on how that evolves, and explicit RPC structure might also be provided.
+Depending on how that evolves, an explicit RPC structure might also be provided.

 On the service side, the blocking dispatch loop model will be directly supported by the runtime.